Operation Hardtack II: Tamalpais

 The Tamalpais test was conducted in the U12b.02 adit of Rainier Mesa by Lawrence Radiation Laboratory on October 8, 1958.
 The shot took place in a 394-foot-long hook-shaped drift ending in an unusually large test chamber lined with salt blocks as part of an experiment in preparation for Project Gnome.
 Additional experiments included measuring permanent tunnel displacement, seismic ground shock measurement, gas sampling by Oak Ridge National Laboratory, and electromagnetic pulse measurement by the Department of Defense Effects Test Group.
 The detonation of the .072 kiloton device released significant radioactive contamination and damage to the U12 tunnel complex, with radiation levels of 50R/h at the main portal and in the 10,000 R/h range in the tunnel immediately following detonation.
 The following day, workers reentered the tunnel and triggered a significant hydrogen gas explosion that further damaged the tunnel and injured three workers.
 Following the tunnel's evacuation, a second hydrogen explosion occurred later the same day.

 Adams

 Adams was planned to be the final test of Hardtack II, but due to unfavorable winds the shot was never fired.
 The shot was intended to be a balloon test, and had been fully assembled and raised to firing altitude when it was cancelled.
 After midnight and the start of the moratorium, the device was lowered to the ground and disassembled.
 The Soviet Union would continue nuclear testing until 3 November.

 A 31 October 1958 meeting of the Atomic Energy Commission following the cancellation resulted in the following note:

 General Alfred Starbird] said there will always be a question as to whether the final shot should have been fired in view of its importance [redacted] but he believed that the other considerations were of overriding importance.

+During earlier tests in Hardtack II, University of California Radiation Laboratory (UCRL, now Lawrence Livermore National Laboratory) discovered that the planned primary stage for their Polaris nuclear warhead was not one-point safe.
+The primary was hurriedly redesigned to remedy this issue and was to be tested in Adams.